Skip to main content

 What works:

-- Newsjack: tie the event to whatever's happening in AI that week.
+• Newsjack: tie the event to whatever's happening in AI that week.
 A new model drops, a company announces layoffs, a tool goes viral.
 Connect it back to why people should come to your event.
-Gary does this consistently for Austin events.
+AAS chapter leaders in Austin do this consistently.

 What doesn't work: